Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Simulation study

 \section{Simulation study}

-This section presents the simulation study of the Lorenz system illustrating the theory and comparing the proposed estimators with other likelihood-based estimators from the literature.
-We briefly recall the estimators, describe the simulation process and the optimization in programming language \texttt{R} \citep{R}, and present and analyse the results.
+This Section presents the simulation study of the Lorenz system, illustrating the theory and comparing the proposed estimators with other likelihood-based estimators.
+We briefly recall the estimators, describe the simulation process and the optimization in the programming language \texttt{R} \citep{R}, and present and analyze the results.